balderdashy/sails-docs/anatomy/myApp/api/services/services.md

 - Sending emails
 - Automating tweets to celebrities
-- Retreiving data from a third party API then pushing that data to your client WHEN IT'S READY (over websockets)
+- Retrieving data from a third party API then pushing that data to your client WHEN IT'S READY (over websockets)

 Services are written in one or more .js file within this directory.